 MLB umpire apologizes for tweet threatening to buy AR-15 to defend Trump in new civil war

-Major league Baseball umpire Rob Drake apologized Thursday for a threatening tweet in which he promised to buy an AK-15 in hopes to defend President Trump from an impeachment inquiry.
+Major league Baseball umpire Rob Drake apologized Thursday for a threatening tweet in which he promised to buy an AR-15 in hopes to defend President Trump from an impeachment inquiry.

 Drake’s Twitter account was suspended after the threatening tweets were sent.
 When the account was unlocked, he wrote his apology in a series of messages.